CynthiaLiu0805/BridgeChlorideExposurePredictor/README.md

 │   └── VnVReport
 │── src
 |   ├── web         # code for user side of the software
+│   |   ├── public  # files generated from database
-│   └── database    # code for generating the database
+│   │   └── src     # code for the website, including the geojson file for the jurisdiction boundary │   └── database    # code for generating the database
 │── Makefile            # quick start commands
 │── requirements.txt    # dependencies